Lazarus "Gringo" Boora, Background, Career - Pindula

 Background

 He was born on the 18th of October 1973 in a village called Rukweza in Rusape.
-He is married to Netsai Meki and has five children.
+He was married to Netsai Meki and had five children.

 Education